Total-Recon: Deformable Scene Reconstruction for Embodied View Synthesis: Method

+\paragraph{Initialization.} We initialize the rigid-body transformations of each deformable object $\mathbf{G}^{t}_{j}$ using a pre-trained category-specific PoseNet \cite{yang2022banmo}; we initialize the rigid-body transformation of the background $\mathbf{G}^{t}_{0}$ with the camera poses provided by the iPad Pro.

-\paragraph{Embodied View Synthesis and 3D Filters.} To enable embodied view synthesis and 3D video filters from \ourmethod{}'s scene reconstruction, we design a simple interface that allows a user to select a point on a target object's surface in its reconstructed canonical mesh, and use its forward warping function $\mathcal{W}_j^{t, \rightarrow}: \mathbf{X}^{*} \rightarrow \mathbf{X}^{t}$ followed by the rigid-body transformation ${\bf G}^t_0$ to place the egocentric camera (or virtual 3D asset) in the world space.
+\paragraph{Embodied View Synthesis and 3D Filters.} To enable embodied view synthesis and 3D video filters (Figure~\ref{fig:render_traj}), we design a simple interface that allows a user to select a point on a target object's surface in its reconstructed canonical mesh, and use its forward warping function $\mathcal{W}_j^{t, \rightarrow}: \mathbf{X}^{*} \rightarrow \mathbf{X}^{t}$ followed by the rigid-body transformation ${\bf G}^t_0$ to place the egocentric camera (or virtual 3D asset) in the world space.
 The surface normal to the object's mesh at the user-defined point provides a reference frame to align the egocentric camera's viewing direction and place the 3D asset.
-To implement a 3rd-person-follow camera, we add an user-defined offset to the object's local reference frame, which is defined by its root-body pose.
+To implement a 3rd-person-follow camera, we add a user-defined offset to the object's local reference frame, which is defined by its root-body pose.